Thala254/alx-low_level_programming/0x08-recursion/README.md

 $ julien@ubuntu:~/0x08.
 Recursion$
 ```

-## Once an idea has taken hold of the brain it's almost impossible to eradicate
+## 4.Once an idea has taken hold of the brain it's almost impossible to eradicate

 Write a function that returns the value of x raised to the power of y.